- Overview

 Propagation Delay

 Assume the output of a device is initially invalid.
 The propagation delay, denoted as \(t_{pd}\) is defined as the time taken for the device to produce a valid output, measured the moment it was given a valid input.
+It determines the maximum speed at which a circuit can operate.

 To find the propagation delay of a circuit schematic, follow these steps: